i-am-ayesha/YouTube-Analysis-project/README.md

 3. Data Visualization: Generate visualizations using Seaborn to compare channels and video metrics.
 4. Portfolio-Ready Project: A hands-on project for aspiring Data Analysts or anyone interested in exploring YouTube data.
 ## 🛠️ Tools & Libraries
-1- Python: Python is the programming language used for this project.
+1. Python: Python is the programming language used for this project.
-2- YouTube Data API: API to fetch YouTube data (channels, videos, etc.).
+2. YouTube Data API: API to fetch YouTube data (channels, videos, etc.).
-3- Pandas: For data manipulation and analysis.
+3. Pandas: For data manipulation and analysis.
-4- Seaborn: For generating beautiful visualizations.
+4. Seaborn: For generating beautiful visualizations.
-5- Jupyter Notebook: For writing and running the code.
+5. Jupyter Notebook: For writing and running the code.
-6- Anaconda: To create a virtual environment and manage dependencies.
+6. Anaconda: To create a virtual environment and manage dependencies.
 ## 🚀 Project Workflow
 #### 1. Setup YouTube API
 Create your YouTube API Key from the Google Developers Console.
-Follow step-by-step instructions on how to generate the API key, which will give you access to YouTube data.
 #### 2. Environment Setup
 Use Anaconda to create a virtual environment for the project.
-Install the required libraries using: bash
+Install the required libraries using:

-Copy code
-pip install google-api-python-client pandas seaborn
+`pip install google-api-python-client pandas seaborn`
 #### 3. Extract Channel Data
 Fetch channel details such as:
 Channel Name